pywbem/pywbem/docs/mockwbemserver.rst

 Additional namespaces in the CIM repository can be created with :meth:`~pywbem_mock.FakedWBEMConnection.add_namespace()` .

+An Interop namespace can be created by adding it via :meth:`~pywbem_mock.FakedWBEMConnection.add_namespace`.
+The Interop namespace will be initially empty, and the necessary instance(s) of a CIM namespace class will be automatically created when registering the namespace provider :class:`~pywbem_mock.CIMNamespaceProvider`.
+See :ref:`Mocking multiple CIM namespaces` for details.

 The CIM repository must contain the CIM classes, CIM instances and CIM qualifier declaration types that are needed for the operations that are invoked.
 This results in a behavior of the mock WBEM server that is close to the behavior of